 Be sure to visit Sparkle’s blog and learn more about her, Binga & Boodie’s daily life.

-About the Author (Author Profile)Funny Farmer Felines -- Cyndi, Percy, Cameron, Rusty & Micah -- are veteran bloggers for Jan's Funny Farm and provide in-depth interviews of cat bloggers for Mousebreath.
-Percy is the lead spokescat.
+About the Author (Author Profile)Funny Farmer Felines -- Cyndi, Percy, Cameron, Rusty & Micah -- are veteran tickle-your-funny-bone bloggers for Jan's Funny Farm.
+They provide in-depth interviews of cat bloggers for Mousebreath.
+Percy thinks he is the lead spokescat.

 Sites That Link to this Post